VincentKen/MR-GoTo/README.md

 [Turning](screenshots/1.2.1.png)

 ### Avoiding a small obstacle
 On the way to the target the robot will avoid small obstacles.
+__MISSING_SCREENSHOT__

+### Navigating cave obstacle
+The following screenshots show that the robot is also capable of navigating cave obstacles.
 [avoid1](screenshots/1.3.1_1.png)
 [avoid2](screenshots/1.3.1_2.png)
 [avoid3](screenshots/1.3.1_3.png)